apache/horaedb/docs/dev/architeture.md

 #### Manifest
 module path: https://github.com/CeresDB/ceresdb/tree/main/analytic_engine/src/meta

-`Manifest` takes responsibilities for managing metadata of `Analytic Engine` including:
+`Manifest` takes responsibilities for managing tables' metadata of `Analytic Engine` including:
 - Table schema and table options;
 - The sequence number where the newest flush finishes;
 - The information of `SST`, such as `SST` path.